-I consider my life from early childhood to late teenage hood to be relatively anxiety-free.
-However, once I turned 18, in the small town of Mount Kisco, New York, I had what would be perceived as a "normal" life to outsiders only.
-I had stable relationships with family and friends, earned good grades in school, and typically appeared to be happy.
-But it was then that I started developing symptoms of what would later to be known to be me “OCD", Obsessive Compulsive Disorder.
+I consider my life from early childhood to late teenagehood to be relatively anxiety-free.
+However, once I turned 18, in the town of Mt.
+Kisco, New York, I had what would be perceived as a "normal" life to outsiders only.
+I had stable relationships with family and friends, earned good grades in school, and appeared to be happy.
+It was then that I began developing symptoms of what would later become known to me as "OCD", Obsessive Compulsive Disorder.
 OCD is a type of anxiety involving obsessive thoughts in the mind, triggering compulsions - repeated conscious behaviors that help to alleviate anxiety from the thoughts.
 OCD affects over 8 million people in the US and Canada alone; many experience onsets from the ages of 18-23.
 Most of those individuals including myself didn't understand what they were experiencing and when and how to seek help.

-My personal journey of overcoming OCD started with forgetting certain personal belongings such as a softball mitt for practice and my keys for returning home from a trip.
-I got disciplined for this, which caused me to over focus on remembering personal things.
-As a result of this, I started to become super anxious when I thought I had forgotten something.
+My personal journey of battling OCD began with forgetting personal belongings such as a softball mitt for practice and my keys for returning home from a trip.
+I was disciplined, which caused me to over focus on remembering personal things.
+As a result of this, I started to become very anxious when I thought I had forgotten something.
 Over time, my symptoms evolved.
 I would obsess thinking my hands weren't clean enough, I didn't wash my entire body, didn't understand text to the fullest capacity, and objects might be touching which may cause damage to them.
-Therefore, in order to get rid of these thoughts, I had to engage in repeated behaviors, otherwise known as compulsions.
-This included repeated hand washing and bathing, re-reading texts, and attempting to place objects close to each other without actually touching.
+To to get rid of these thoughts, I had to engage in repeated behaviors, (aka compulsions.)
+This included repeated hand washing and bathing, re-reading texts, and placing objects close to each other without touching.

-For every original painting sale through my website, I will be donating 5% of funds to the International OCD Foundation.
+For every original painting sale, I will be donating 5% of funds to the International OCD Foundation.